wwylab/DeMix/README.md

 # DeMix

+# This version is deprecated.
+Please visit github/wwylab/DeMixT for the latest version and github/wwylab/DeMixTallmaterials for additional data materials.

 Deconvolution models for mixed transcriptomes from heterogeneous tumor samples with two or three components using expression data from RNAseq or microarray platforms.

 In the DeMixBayes, the deconvolution is designed for a probeset.
 We focus on the estimation of pi, the purity for the unknown tumor component.
 The following three steps comprise the selection procedure of this subset.